CHORUS-TRE/chorus-web-ui/README.md

 ## Getting Started

-Follow these steps to set up your own frontend based on this template.
+This guide will walk you through setting up and customizing your frontend based on this template.

 ### Prerequisites

 Before you begin, ensure you have the following installed:

-- Docker
+- Docker: A containerization platform.
-- Dev Containers extension in Visual Code
+- Dev Containers extension for Visual Studio Code: Enhances the development experience by allowing you to work within a Docker container.

 ### Installation